Welcome to InterActing

 Want to see more?

-InterActing is a safe place where we make theater and have fun both on stage and off.
+InterActing is a safe place where we make theater and have fun both on- and off stage.